mfkeane/tortoisebot/README.md

 - [x] Create appropriate fork of `ouster_example`
 - [x] Add instructions for setting up the robot & LiDAR from scratch
 - [x] Add instructions for testing with LiDAR pipeline
+- [x] Tested with `gpu_ray` for accelerated simulation, can basically run in real-time if supported GPU is used